MicrosoftDocs/cloud-adoption-framework/docs/resources/networking-vdc.md

 Finally, Azure monitor data is a native source for Power BI.
 Power BI is a business analytics service that provides interactive visualizations across a variety of data sources.
 It's also an effective means of making data available to others within and outside your organization.
 You can configure Power BI to automatically import log data from Azure monitor to take advantage of these additional visualizations.

-[Azure Network Watcher][NetWatch] provides tools to monitor, diagnose, and view metrics and enable or disable logs for resources in a virtual network in Azure.
+[Azure network watcher][NetWatch] provides tools to monitor, diagnose, and view metrics and enable or disable logs for resources in a virtual network in Azure.
 It's a multifaceted service that allows the following functionalities and more:

 - Monitor communication between a virtual machine and an endpoint.
 - View resources in a virtual network and their relationships.